-Lori Loughlin, husband to serve prison time for college scam
+Loughlin, Giannulli to serve prison time for college scam

 The case uncovered a scheme in which wealthy parents paid huge sums to secure students’ admission at elite schools as fake athletic recruits or have someone cheat on their entrance exams, authorities said.

-Others who have pleaded guilty in the case include “Desperate Housewives” actress Felicity Huffman.
-She served nearly two weeks in prison late last year after she admitted to paying $15,000 to have someone correct her daughter’s entrance exam answers.
+Others parents who’ve been sent to prison for participating in the scam include “Desperate Housewives” actress Felicity Huffman.
+She served nearly two weeks behind bars late last year after she admitted to paying $15,000 to have someone correct her daughter’s entrance exam answers.

+The coronavirus pandemic has delayed the prison sentences of some parents and allowed others to go home early.

+California winemaker Agustin Huneeus Jr., who also pleaded guilty, was released from his five-month prison term two weeks early in March because of the public health crisis.